obonaventure/cnp3/book/network/network.rst

    RIP message format

 The RIP header contains an authentication field.
-This authentication can be used by network administrators to ensure that only the RIP messages sent by routers that they manage are used to build the routing tables. :rfc:`2453` only supports a basic authentication scheme where all routers are configured with the same password and include this password in all RIP messages.
+This authentication can be used by network administrators to ensure that only the RIP messages sent by the routers that they manage are used to build the routing tables. :rfc:`2453` only supports a basic authentication scheme where all routers are configured with the same password and include this password in all RIP messages.
 This is not very secure since an attacker can know the password by capturing a single RIP message.
 However, this password can protect against configuration errors.
 Stronger authentication schemes are described in :rfc:`2082` and :rfc:`4822`, but the details of these mechanisms are outside the scope of this section.

 Each RIP message contains a set of route entries.
-Each route entry is encode as a 20 bytes field whose format is shown below.
+Each route entry is encoded as a 20 bytes field whose format is shown below.
 RIP was designed initially to be suitable for different network layer protocols.
 Some implementations of RIP were used in XNS or IPX networks.
 The first field of the RIP route entry is the `Address Family Identifier` (`AFI`).
 This identifier indicates the type of address found in the route entry [#fafi]_.
 IPv4 uses `AFI=1`.
 The other important fields of the route entry are the IPv4 prefix, the netmask that indicates the length of the subnet identifier and is encoded as a 32 bits netmask and the metric.
-Although the metric is encoded as a 32 bits field, the maximum RIP metric is `15`(for RIP, :math:`16=\inf`)
+Although the metric is encoded as a 32 bits field, the maximum RIP metric is `15` (for RIP, :math:`16=\infty`)

 .. figure:: fig/network-fig-095-c.png